-Brazilian candle plants, as plants that are native to the tropics, prefer conditions that are warm and humid.
+Brazilian candle plants, as plants that are native to the tropics, prefer a warm and humid environment.
 That said, it can tolerate periods of lower temperatures and humidity as well.

 However, high humidity is key for the best, most optimal growth.
 Spritz its leaves with a bit of water every now and then, especially in the wintertime.

 This is when the air tends to be drier in a home and the leaves may be prone to becoming brittle if they dry out.
 You’ll notice that they curl down at the edges when they aren’t getting enough water, too.
 You can also just set the pot you are growing your plant in on a saucer filled with water and pebbles – as the water evaporates, it will add moisture to the air around the plant.